xd009642/xd009642.github.io/_posts/2025-11-XX-Ideas-of-Crater-and-Coverage.markdown

 groundbreaking in terms of insights!

-[Crater](https://github.com/rust-lang/crater) helps detect regressions in the Rust compiler by grabbing all the projects on crates.io and then running `cargo build` and `cargo test` on them.
+[Crater](https://github.com/rust-lang/crater) helps detect regressions in the Rust compiler by grabbing all the projects on crates.io and github and then running `cargo build/check` and `cargo test` on them.
 This helps make sure that changes to the language or standard library don't cause any breakages in users projects.

-It won't run every project, ones with flaky tests or that can't run in the environment often get blacklisted.
+It won't run every project, ones with flaky tests or that can't run in the environment (a linux host) often get blacklisted.
 But it will run through a lot.
 Looking, at the [crater queue](https://crater.rust-lang.org/) I can see one of the current runs is going over 1471548 jobs which is more than the number of crates on crates.io, looking at a report I can see it's testing multiple versions of crates so that's likely why.

 # What is Coverage?